ValeraKvip/Telegram_knowledge_base/Webhook_on_HTTP/README.md

 ### Files
-`.env.example` - Contains an example of environment variables.
+`.env.example` - contains an example of environment variables.
 Copy and paste it into your `.env` file.<br>
-`index.js` contains a Node.js server that will do the trick.<br>
+`index.js` - contains a Node.js server that will do the trick.<br>
 You can copy and paste it into the root of your project, fill in the app variables (preferably from a `.env` file), and run it during development.